Ford Edge years to avoid — most common problems

 Transmission repairs are expensive and cost some aggrieved drivers about $4,000 to rebuild or replace the malfunctioning system.
 On top of that, there’s another big question here – how long does it take to rebuild a transmission?
 It’s not an easy fix, so besides the hefty paycheck for the repair, drivers were also often left without their cars for days or even weeks.

-Which Ford Edge years to avoid?
+Worst Ford Edge years to avoid

 First-generation (2007-2013 model years)